JannisFengler/MuZero/README.md

 # ReinforcementLearning
-A Muzero implementation in pytorch
+A Muzero implementation in Pytorch